HARDIN COUNTY

 Kenton The passenger station was located on the north side of West Decatur just west of South Main Street.
 The freight station was across the tracks just north of the river.
 This RR later became part of the T&OC.

-McGuffey This station was on the east side of Courtright Street on the north side of the tracks at approximately GPS: 40.694542, -83.784982.
+This station was on the east side of Courtright Street on the north side of the tracks at approximately GPS: 40.694542, -83.784982.
 It was torn down in 1969.
+This station was listed as "Scioto" on the 1886 Chicago & Atlantic local timetable.

 McVitty This town was established by the railroad as a shipping station for the Herzog Stone Quarry.